There is No Such Thing as White Hat SEO

 Such solutions have helped to fill the gap, but information asymmetry will always persist.

-For instance, we'll likely never fully know organic click-through rates for specific keywords, dwell-time, and especially not dwell-time based on keywords.
+For instance, we'll likely never fully know organic click-through rates for target keywords.

 Symbiotic vs. Parasitic

-The relationship between both site owners and digital marketing agencies and search engines is simultaneously symbiotic (sometimes mutualistic) and parasitic.
+The relationship between site owners, digital marketing agencies, and search engines is simultaneously symbiotic (sometimes mutualistic) and parasitic.

 Both are prone to benefit overall, but agencies often leech off the search engine host.